 Healthier Options: Select full-fat yogurt with live or active cultures.

 15. Gluten-Free Processed Foods

-Many people in the U.S. are trying to avoid gluten for health reasons (5).
-The problem is that they’re often turning to gluten-free processed foods as a replacement and these foods are full of sugar and unrefined grains.
+Many people in the U.S. are trying to avoid gluten for health reasons.
+The problem is that they’re often turning to gluten-free processed foods as a replacement, which are full of sugar and unrefined grains.

 Healthier Options: Focus on eating real food that is naturally gluten-free and doesn’t come in a package.
-Meats, vegetables, fruit and dairy are great choices for most people.
+Meats, vegetables, fruit, and dairy are excellent choices for most people.